carlosperate/carlosperate.github.io/themes/embeddedlog-theme/README.md

 	* Use `RECENT_POST_COUNT` to control the amount of recent posts.
 Defaults to **5**

 To remove the sidebar entirely, set `HIDE_SIDEBAR` to _True_.

-#### reStructuredText styles

-If you're using reStructuredText for writing articles and pages, you can include the extra CSS styles that are used by the `docutils`-generated HTML by setting `DOCUTIL_CSS` to True.
-This can be done as a global setting or  setting it in the metadata of a specific article or page.

 #### Disqus comments